-10 Quotes About Writing from Ursula Le Guin
+10 Writing Tips from Ursula Le Guin

 Use tip #5 and write like who you really are.
 Write like a woman or a man or an American or an alien or an Ursula Le Guin or a Joe Bunting.
 Write just as you are.

 Write for fifteen minutes.
-When your time is up, post your practice in the comments section.
+When your time is up, post your practice in the Pro Practice Workshop here.
 And if you post, please be sure to give feedback to a few other writers.

 Happy writing!